 - Enhance the risk by increasing the likelihood of its impact.

-- Share by allocating the responsibility to a 3rd party who can increase likelihood of capturing the opportunity.
+- Share by allocating the responsibility to a 3rd party who can increase the likelihood of capturing the opportunity.

-See, risk doesn’t have to be a project evil.
+See, the risk doesn’t have to be a project evil.
 It’s just another aspect of the project you have to manage and steer to your advantage.

 Pro-Tip: Rather than keep your risk planning on a document stored on file in a dusty cloud or desktop folder, think about keeping your risk planning right with your project.
 Online project management software allows you to record risks and the action plans you intend to take with them directly within the project.
-That way you can easily allocate an owner to specific risks, note the date when the risk first appeared and monitor the followup actions.
+That way you can easily allocate an owner to specific risks note the date when the risk first appeared and monitor the follow-up actions.
 You can see your risks at-a-glance on the dashboard, as well as generate reports on them.